What "Made in USA" Actually Means for Supplements

 Why "Made in USA" Matters to Consumers

 Consumer preference for domestic products is real and well documented.
-Surveys consistently show 70-80% of American consumers prefer domestic products, with supplements ranking particularly high because of safety concerns about imported ingredients.
+Surveys consistently show that 70-80% of American consumers prefer domestic products according to the Alliance for American Manufacturing's 2024 poll and DuraPlas's 2025 survey, with supplements ranking particularly high because of safety concerns about imported ingredients.

 This preference is strongest in health and wellness categories.
 After high-profile contamination incidents (including the 2024 Kobayashi Pharmaceutical scandal in Japan and recurring heavy metal findings in imported botanicals), consumers associate domestic sourcing with safety.
 Sites dedicated to listing "vitamins not made in China" have active followings.
 The sentiment is real, even when the underlying assumptions are incomplete.